 A lot of people have been asking me about Like & Share competitions on Facebook recently.
-Are they still against Facebook’s terms?
+Are they still against Facebook’s terms in 2018?
 How come we see so many businesses using them?
 What will happen if Facebook catch you at it?

 According to Facebook’s promotional guidelines you cannot: